 What is squatting?

-Squatting is a term used where people enter and stays in a building or land without the consent of the legal owner.
-Squatters are also known and called trespassers.
+Squatting is a term used to refer to people entering and staying in a building or land without the legal owner’s consent.
+Squatters are also known as trespassers.

-It is very rare a trespasser is sent to prison for squatting.
+A trespasser is rarely sent to prison for squatting.

 People occupying a dwelling unlawfully can also be charged if they damage the building, for example, breaking a window or a door to get in.
 This can be under criminal law or as a civil matter.

-If the property is unregistered at HMLR.
-Occupiers are required to prove that they acted as occupiers having control of the building throughout this period and further: that they did not have the owner’s consent to do so.
+If the property is unregistered at HMLR, the occupiers must prove that they acted as occupiers having control of the building throughout this period and that they did not have the owner’s consent to do so.

-So, make sure the address on the HM Land Registry “office copy” of a building you own is an address you could receive any correspondence.
-According to the HMLR property fraud has gone up more than 3-fold in recent years.
+So, make sure the address on the HM Land Registry “office copy” of a building you own is where you could receive correspondence.
+According to the HMLR, property fraud has increased more than threefold in recent years.

-We seldomly forget to change our utility bills over when we move, however, most property owners are oblivious to the risk of not changing their address with the HMLR to reflect an up-to-date address on the office copy!
+We seldom forget to change our utility bills when we move.
+However, most property owners are oblivious to the risk of not changing their address with the HMLR to reflect an up-to-date address on the office copy!

 A valid objection will result in the rejection of the occupier’s application.
 However, eviction proceedings must commence to remove squatters and repossess the building.
 Not doing so will cause problems later.